faithvoid/script.scrobblebox/README.md

-# ScrobbleBox - an offline Rockbox-style scrobble logger for XBMC4Xbox
+# ScrobbleBox - an Rockbox-style scrobble logger for XBMC4Xbox (now with online scrobbling support!)
-A simple XBMC4Xbox addon that logs scrobbled songs to a "scrobbler.log" file, like Rockbox does.
-Pairs well with [rb-scrobbler](https://github.com/jeselnik/rb-scrobbler)
+A simple XBMC4Xbox addon that logs scrobbled songs onto Last.fm/Libre.fm/ListenBrainz/Maloja, or to a "scrobbler.log" file, like Rockbox does.

 ![1](screenshots/main.jpg)
 ![2](screenshots/menu1.jpg)